Our Work

 ‘Meeting the needs of people in crisis and giving hope to the most vulnerable in our society’

-Our impact is delivered across four key pillars – Mental Health, Inclusion, Community, and Education & Advocacy – as follows:
+Our whole person care approach is delivered across four key pillars – Practical, Physical, Social and Mental – as follows:

 Adults with learning disabilities are empowered to live with more choice and independence in purpose-built accommodation comprising our Community Village of Inclusion – located on the doorstep of Leigh town centre.
 Personalised care is delivered on site by our partners Cherish UK, with support from Wigan Council Adult Social Care.